What debilitating conditions are approved by the program?

-Medical marijuana will be packaged in 1/4 ounce denominations.
-The patient’s physician will determine the proper dosage; however, the maximum amount allowed by law is 2 ounces in a 30 day period unless the patient is terminal in which case the amount is unlimited.
+Medical marijuana will be packaged in 1/4 or 1/8 ounce denominations.
+The patient’s health care practitioner will determine the proper dosage; however, the maximum amount currently allowed by law is 3 ounces in a 30 day period unless the patient is terminal in which case the amount is unlimited.

 What should I tell my employer if I am subjected to a drug test?